Going Solar Collectively: Guide to Community Solar Projects

 - Community solar is more financially inclusive.
 You’ll have to be able to make a considerable investment or qualify for a loan in order to purchase a private solar panel system.
 There’s a much smaller financial barrier with community solar projects, since you can choose the size of your share or pay a monthly fee.

 - You don’t have to worry about maintenance.
-Solar panel installations on your property are your responsibility — and so is the cleaning and maintenance.
+Solar panel installations on your property are your responsibility — and so is the cleaning and solar panel maintenance.
 With community solar projects, a project manager handles all of this.

 - Shareholders are eligible for federal solar tax credits.
 That means that you can deduct up to 26% of your investment the next time you file your taxes.
 Unfortunately, this benefit is only available to those who own part of the solar project, not to those who subscribe to it.